MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ## Set up an Azure SQL Database failover group in paired regions

 In this section, you create an Azure SQL Database failover group in paired regions for use with your WLS clusters and app.
-In a later section, you'll configure WLS to store its session data and transaction logs to this database.
+In a later section, you configure WLS to store its session data and transaction logs to this database.
 This practice is consistent with Oracle's Maximum Availability Architecture (MAA).

 Create a single database in Azure SQL Database and add it to an auto-failover group by following the Azure portal steps in [Tutorial: Add an Azure SQL Database to an auto-failover group](/azure/azure-sql/database/failover-group-add-single-database-tutorial?view=azuresql-db&preserve-view=true&tabs=azure-portal).
 Execute the steps up to, but not including **Clean up resources**.
 Use the following directions as you go through the article, then return to this document after you create and configure the Azure SQL Database failover group.